mwaqar29/react-text-animate/README.md

 ![Text Effect One Result](https://github.com/mwaqar29/react-text-animate/blob/main/src/assets/images/example/text-effect-1-result.gif)

-Yes, it is as simple as that to get started!
-But don't get carried away by the simplicity.
-Every component offers a variety of customization props.
+Yes, getting started is that simple!
+However, don't let the simplicity make you think there's nothing more to it.
+Each component offers a range of customization options.
 Feel free to experiment with these settings until you achieve your desired result.
-Below are the ones available for the `<TextEffectOne />` component mentioned above:
+Get creative by adjusting colors, letter spacing, font style and font weight, and try different font families using the `className` and `style` props!
+Below are the props available for the `<TextEffectOne />` component that was used above:

 > [!NOTE]
+> The only **required** prop is `text`.
+Rest all are optional.
 > Most of the props for the `<TextEffectOne />` component are common to all other animated text components.
 Only the **additional** props for other components will be listed to avoid redundancy.
 So a component (except `<TextEffectOne />`) may have more props than those listed in the table below.

 #### Component: `<TextEffectOne />`